chr5tphr/ecGAN/notes.md

 Thus, gradients become very sparse, which in case of a discriminator, makes it very hard for the underlying generator to learn.

 ## TODO
-- Compare iNNvestigate model and own
-    - export model from keras
-    - import model to mxnet
-    - get stats
-    - get stats in iNNvestigate
-    - compare!

 ## Experiments

 ### Datasets